Chelsea Joy Eats

 Instructions

-2. In a separate bowl, whisk together the tomato sauce, honey, rice vinegar, coconut aminos, ginger, and garlic until smooth.
-Taste the sauce to see if it's sweet enough for you - if not, add additional honey a tablespoon at a time until it reaches your desired level of sweetness.
+2. Prepare sauce.
+In a separate bowl, whisk together the honey, rice vinegar, tamari/coconut aminos, ginger, and garlic until smooth.
 Set aside.

-3. Heat the oil in a large skillet over medium-high heat.
-Add the chicken pieces to the skillet, browning on each side for about 2 minutes.
-Work in batches if necessary—they won’t brown properly if you pack ‘em in there too tightly.
+3. Cook chicken.
+Heat the oil in a large skillet over medium-high heat.
+Add the chicken pieces to the skillet and cook for 5-6 minutes before stirring.
+Continue to cook for 5-6 more minutes, stirring once or twice, until browned and crisped on all sides.
+Work in batches if necessary-they won't brown properly if you load up the skillet too tightly.
+Remove the chicken to a plate while you cook the sauce.

-5. Serve over white rice or cauliflower rice.
+5. Assemble bowls.
+Serve over white rice or cauliflower rice.
 Garnish with extra sesame seeds or sliced green onions, if desired.

 Notes